 It is important to be watchful of any danger signs (bleeding, rash, abdominal pain or vomiting).
-Patients can follow up with their doctor on a regular basis and get immediate medical help in case of any health complications.
+One must follow up with their doctor on a regular basis and get immediate medical help in case of any health complications.

 When Does A Patient Need To Be Hospitalized?

-The patient is usually admitted if he is dehydrated or bleeding or has any other danger signs.
+The patient is usually admitted if he is dehydrated, bleeding or shows any danger signs that require hospitalization.
 The patient is generally not admitted if the platelet count is above 50,000.
 The platelet transfusion is generally given if the platelet count is less than 10,000 in absence of bleeding manifestations.

 Is There Any Vaccine Against Dengue?

-While India is one of the countries hardest hit by dengue fever, we could still have a long wait before we get easy access to this new vaccine.
+While India is one of the countries that are hit severely by dengue fever, we still have a long wait before we get easy access to this new vaccine.
 Indian regulators will likely be looking closely at how well the dengue vaccine works in Mexico and wait for formal guidance from the World Health Organization.

 -Ensure that the patient takes 3-4 liters of fluids (water, juice, tea, milk or soup) a day